html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

   set: function(value) { }
 });</pre>

+A bit of a hack, but it works.

 In the end, it's important to remember that while amazingly fantastic, **Shadow DOM wasn't designed to be a security feature**.
 Don't rely on it for complete content isolation.

 <h2 id="toc-creating-js">Building Shadow DOM in JS</h2>

-If you prefer to building Shadow DOM in JS, `HTMLContentElement` and `HTMLShadowElement` have interfaces for that.
+If you prefer building DOM in JS, `HTMLContentElement` and `HTMLShadowElement` have interfaces for that.

 <pre class="prettyprint">